 - Maintains multiple computer systems.

-- Maintains positive customer service at all times, referring unresolved issues to appropriate supervisor.
+- Maintains positive customer service at all times, referring unresolved issues to the appropriate supervisor.

 - Answers telephone calls.
-Follows pre-established script and provide assistance to callers.
+Follows pre-established script and provides assistance to callers.

 - Completes all shift duties in a timely and accurate manner.